 Close browser tabs

 In the example above, you see that Google Chrome is sucking up a ton of CPU.
 So instead of closing the app, you might consider closing some of the tabs to see if it helps.
-For instance, you probably don’t need 25 browser tabs open at once or maybe one of the websites you’re visiting is running a video or a bunch ads.
+For instance, you probably don’t need 25 browser tabs open at once, or maybe one of the websites you’re visiting is running a video or a bunch of ads.

-Sometimes closing a few tabs or those that are using too many resources can help calm your Mac down.
+Often, closing a few tabs or those that are using too many resources can help calm your Mac down.

 Be aware of Spotlight indexing